3 big ideas

 3. Helped clarify how they should work together with other business units to unite behind a common, customer-value driven goal

 4. Prepared them for their next move which was to more Agile autonomous teams.

 There was no doubt that employee engagement had increased, and the executive team believe that have the foundation to creating a unique culture that inspires employees to be customer-value led.
 We look forward to taking the next step on the journey with them.

-Freya Elliott is a Director at the Customer Experience Company, and can help your organisation apply design thinking to business problems and create better customer experiences.
-Freya is a specialist in People & Culture, and works with large businesses to improve employee engagement, organisational design and customer-centric transformation.
+Freya Elliott is a Director at The Customer Experience Company, and can help your organisation apply design thinking to business problems and create better customer experiences.
+Freya is a specialist in People and Culture, and works with large businesses to improve employee engagement, organisational design and customer-centric transformation.